Sights of GermanyBook Your Tour Online Request a Quote Printable Itinerary

 Price Per person double occupancy

-Price Includes: 4 star lodging, breakfast & dinner daily, TC1 or TC2 Passion Play tickets with text book, professional tour guide, modern transportation, and sightseeing as listed including admission fees.
+Price Includes: 4 star lodging, breakfast & dinner daily, TC1 Passion Play tickets with text book, professional tour guide, modern transportation, and sightseeing as listed including admission fees.

 Please Note: Gratuities will be paid in advance ($55 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff).

 Not Included: Airfare, airport transfers (not included unless airfare is purchased from Pilgrim Tours), lunches, gratuities, and optional travel insurance.

 Day 1: Depart USA